mattoverby/OPDC/README.md

 # OPDC
-Unofficial repository of the One Page Dungeon Contest
+A repository of the One Page Dungeon Contest

 [www.dungeoncontest.com](https://www.dungeoncontest.com)